 PEN/Nora Magid Award ($2,500)

-Nominations for this prize in the 2019 awards cycle are open to current Professional Members.
+Nominations for this prize are open to current Professional Members.
+Become a member today.

 The PEN/Nora Magid Award for Magazine Editing, established in 1993, honors a magazine editor whose high literary standards and taste have, throughout his or her career, contributed significantly to the excellence of the publication he or she edits.
 Candidates for this biennial award include current editors-in-chief, literary editors, and “back-of-the-book” editors of serious general interest magazines, book reviews, or literary reviews and quarterlies, whose intellectual discernment and wide range of interests recall the late PEN member Nora Magid.
 The winning nominee will receive an award of $2,500.